dartmouth-cs98/21f-gitbetter/README.md

 - Zoe Wortzman

 ## Acknowledgments

-We would like to acknowledge Professor Tregubov for his guidance on how to build our app.
+We would like to acknowledge Professor Tregubov and the teaching assistants of CS98 for the guidance and support they've provided us while building our app.